 Reasons of system restore failed no disk can be used

 Mainly, there are two reasons cause the system image restore failed no disk that can be used for recovering.

-First: the destination drive is of less capacity of the original drive partition used to create a system image backup.
+Reason 1: the destination drive is of less capacity of the original drive partition used to create a system image backup.
 Windows system image can remember the partition size of the source disk.
 The destination drive must equal or exceed the capacity of the original drive partition.

-Second: the destination disk to which you image must be formatted in NTFS.
+Reason 2: the destination disk to which you image must be formatted in NTFS.
 A disk that is formatted in Fat32 will accept an image, but the recovery programs cannot restore that image.

 So, before you do system image restore, make sure your destination drive capacity is equal or exceed the original one.
 Also, do not forget format the disk using NTFS to which you image.
 Let’s see how to format the disk using NTFS.

 Step 1.
 Suppose that you have created a system image backup to an external hard drive.
 Insert your external hard drive.
 Click “Repair your computer” in the interface of Install Windows.

 Step 2.
 As system recovery options loaded, choose “Use recovery tool that can help fix problems starting Windows.
 Select an operating system to repair”.
 Then click "Next".

 Step 4.
 Type “diskpart” and press Enter.
 Then type “convert D: /fs:ntfs” and press Enter.
 D means the disk you want to convert to NTFS.